WOLVES DON’T KILL CATTLE. THEY ARE TOO BUSY CHANGING RIVERS!

-Last fall, Malheur County Sheriff’s deputies investigated and confirmed six cattle depredations by wolves in a two month time span.
-Oregon Department of Fish and Wildlife officials say the cattle were likely killed by “other causes”, which leaves the ranchers without the option to collect compensation for their losses as provided for in Oregon’s Wolf Management Plan.
+aac5dfc310ba60046a03544d27c87c1bLast fall, Malheur County Sheriff’s deputies investigated and confirmed six cattle depredations by wolves in a two month time span.
+Oregon Department of Fish and Wildlife officials say the Sheriff was mistaken and that these cattle were probably killed by “other causes” and then merely fed on by the wolves….a determination that left the ranchers without the option to collect compensation for their losses as provided for in Oregon’s Wolf Management Plan.

-Donny Martorello- the Wolf Policy Lead for WDFW, attempted to explain away his agency’s interference because “wildlife biologists familiar with wolf behavior thought the woman was not in immediate danger.”
+Following the incident, the Okanogan County Commissioners called a hearing where WDFW was asked to account for their behavior.
+Donny Martorello- the Wolf Policy Lead for WDFW, attempted to explain away his agency’s interference.
+Martorello testified that, “wildlife biologists familiar with wolf behavior thought the woman was not in immediate danger.”

-Following the incident, the Okanogan County Commissioners called WDFW to account for their behaviour.
-A county Deputy Sheriff testified during an “after incident hearing” that WDFW and USFWS agents verbally warned him that wolves were “under Federal protection” and actually lied to him about the trail conditions leading in to the site in order to discourage his investigation.
-These Federal and State wildlife “officers” actually tried to prevent a County Sheriff Deputy from accessing the site in order to investigate the incident.
-The deputy told the wildlife guys in no uncertain terms that if they didn’t stand down, he would arrest them for interfering with a law enforcement investigation.
+A county Deputy Sheriff also testified during the hearing.
+The Deputy claimed that WDFW and USFWS agents confronted him when he tried to access the area.
+They verbally warned the deputy that wolves were “under Federal protection” and that he had no jurisdiction regarding wolves.
+You heard that right.
+State and Federal wildlife officers actually tried to prevent a constitutionally authorized County Sheriff from accessing the site in order to investigate the incident.
+The deputy held his ground though, and told the wildlife guys in no uncertain terms that if they didn’t stand down, he would arrest them for interfering with a law enforcement investigation.
+At that point, the agents attempted to mislead the Deputy about the trail conditions leading in to the site in order to discourage his investigation.

-According to WDFW, Washington’s wolves are under their total and complete jurisdiction.
-Besides, the woman was perfectly safe.
+According to these wildlife officials, the Sheriff has no business investigating wolf incidents because Washington’s wolf population is under WDFW and/or USFWS jurisdiction.
+Besides, they argued, the woman was perfectly safe.
 Everyone knows wolves can’t climb trees.
+They are too busy changing rivers.

 For more information about this incident see: